Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates

 Before the introduction of the well-known standard grey livery for goods stock, GWR wagons carried a red livery that has proven to be quite an enigma for railway historians and modellers.
-Although most now seem to agree that the livery actually existed (!), no exact date has been identified for its introduction.
+Chris Awdry's book Brunel's Broad Gauge Railway states "Later, a red livery was introduced, probably around the mid-1860s".
+(The wagon livery before that time is thought to have been "brown colour and varnished".)

 In the following notes, John Lewis discusses some of the evidence of when the livery changed from red to grey and makes his own suggestion.
-John's notes were originally provided as part of a discussion on the GWR E-list.
+John's notes were originally provided as part of a discussion on the now-deceased former version of the GWR e-list.
 A collection of other references on the red wagon livery are also provided below.

 John Lewis writes: